Home Majors Engineering Science

-Engineering Science Degree
+Engineering Science

 Students study a broad, interdisciplinary engineering curriculum that emphasizes the scientific foundations common to all engineering disciplines rather than specializing in one area.
 Graduates typically pursue careers in engineering consulting, R&D roles requiring broad technical knowledge, and graduate programs in specialized engineering fields.
 This major offers maximum flexibility for students who want to keep their engineering options open.

-What Engineering Science Graduates Do
+What Engineering Science graduates do

 Your degree prepares you to solve problems that cross traditional engineering boundaries.
 You might begin in a specialized role, designing the control systems for an autonomous vehicle or developing novel biomaterials for medical implants, using deep analysis and computer modeling to test your ideas.